SharkFourSix/jbeava/README.md

 ## Background

-Data input lib.gintec_rdl.jbeava.validation is one the most overlooked issues in Software Development by junior developers and seniors alike.
+Data input validation is one the most overlooked issues in Software Development by junior developers and seniors alike.
 A lot of code that I have come across does not really do a good job of validating input data.
 This is usually indicative of the fact that a lot of people do not design their systems, rather opt to go straight to coding.
-One very important benefit of designing a system before developing it is that you get to discover all your edge cases much earlier, which in turn aids you in formulating your data lib.gintec_rdl.jbeava.validation rules.
-Once all edge cases have been identified, it then becomes easier to organize your logic: From capturing input, lib.gintec_rdl.jbeava.validation, transformation and normalization, processing, and storage and retrieval.
+One very important benefit of designing a system before developing it is that you get to discover all your edge cases much earlier, which in turn aids you in formulating your data validation rules.
+Once all edge cases have been identified, it then becomes easier to organize your logic: From capturing input, validation, transformation and normalization, processing, and storage and retrieval.

-_There are already plenty of lib.gintec_rdl.jbeava.validation libraries, so why another one?_ Well, why not?
-On a serious note, I am very much aware of this fact and the existence of JSR 303.
+_There are already plenty of validation libraries, so why another one?_ Well, why not?
+On a serious note, I am very much aware of this fact as well as the existence of JSR 303.
 I found most of the libraries to be not as technically intuitive as I would have liked them to be and hence the birth of **jbeava**.

 ## Technical Details

-Validation takes place inside [filters](jbeava-commons/src/main/java/lib.gintec_rdl.jbeava.validation/ValidationFilter.java).
+Validation takes place inside [filters](jbeava-commons/src/main/java/lib/gintec_rdl/jbeava/validation/ValidationFilter.java).
  The primary function of the filters is to validate input data passed to the filters.

 Filters must return a value, which could be the very same input value or its transformed derivative.
 Thus, we have two